![]() |

 The Mills 1.3 Marine Diesels By Maris Dislers

 The engine only continued to appear in Watkins ads until January 1949, after which it quietly disappeared.
 Thereafter, the 1.3 Marine was mentioned as a one-liner in Mills advertisements in the January – May 1949 issues of “Aeromodeller”.
 The price was reduced to £5 5s 0d (£5.25) during this period.
 Little sales interest is implied .......
 It seems that the marine engine was given its own serial number block - distinct (at that time) from the contemporary Mk.
 2 aero engine.
-Known serial numbers ranging between 30002 and 30292 imply that this is by far the rarest of all Mills engine models.
+Known serial numbers ranging between 30002 and 30292 imply that this is by far the rarest of all of the Mills engines, with only 300 or so examples having been made.
 In his final installment of “The Mills Story” (Model Engine World, April 1996) Mike Noakes noted the Aeromodeller advert of December 1948, but did not associate the marine engine with the reputed “Anniversary Model”.
 His eagle eye spotted some later Mills adverts in November and December 1950 that included the 1.3 cc Marine unit “with fuel cut-out” selling for £4 2s 0d (£4.10).
 The engine appeared for the last time in the January 1951 issue.
 The complete absence of any contemporary listing of the marine engine or suitable boat kits in contemporary dealer adverts suggests that this represented a final token effort by Mills Bros. focused upon the Christmas 1950 season after a dismal previous sales performance.
 The Mills 1.3 Marine Model Described

 It seems very likely that a significant stock of unused Mk.
 1 aluminium crankcases remained when the magnesium-case Mills 1.3 Mk.
 2 Series 1 was introduced.
 The idea of creating the marine engine was presumably hatched as a way of using up these left-over aluminium cases.
-The extra weight and lower power output of such a model was not important in marine service, while aluminium resists corrosion far better than the new magnesium alternative.
+The extra weight of such a model was not important in marine service, while aluminium resists corrosion far better than the new magnesium alternative.
 This all fits in with the expanded range strategy as well as the Marine concept.
 To match the new Mills visual style, the aluminium crankcases were machined in the upper case “waistline”.
-There is evidence to suggest that the revised case machining was tried out initially by simply pulling a completed Mills 1.3 Mk.
-1 out of the line and re-machining its previously numbered case – the confirmed existence of engine number 15682 having a case machined in this manner supports this view.
-That case was also bored out to accept a Mk.
-2 crankshaft.
-Having proved the concept in this way, the decision was taken to proceed with the production of a series of marine models using re-machined left-over and now-redundant Mk.
-1 cases.
+There is evidence to suggest that the revised case machining was tried out initially by simply pulling a completed

-The advertising confirms that a flywheel was fitted in place of the aero components normally featured.
-It’s unclear whether or not the Mills 1.3 Marine was supplied with a tank – such a fitting would appear redundant in model boat service, where a With use in model aircraft being overwhelmingly more popular among Mills users, most surviving examples of these engines are now “bare”, having lost their stacks and being retro-fitted with regular aero spinner nuts and tanks.
-The one shown in Mike Clanford’s “Pictorial A to Z” book (above left) is an example.
-The stacks would actually have been something of an encumbrance in a typical aero installation, which explains their absence from many examples.
+The exhaust stubs were formed from round brass tubing, flattened somewhat at the base and soldered to mounting flanges before being Watts nickel-plated against corrosion.
+The stubs were each retained by two of the cylinder hold-down screws and one additional screw below.
+To The advertising confirms that a flywheel was fitted in place of the aero components normally featured.
+It’s unclear whether or not the Mills 1.3 Marine was supplied with a tank – such a fitting would appear redundant in model boat service, where a separate tank would undoubtedly be used.
+The later Ripmax marine conversions certainly reflect this view (see below).
+With use in model aircraft being overwhelmingly more popular among Mills users, most surviving examples of these The stacks would actually have been something of an encumbrance in a typical aero installation, which explains their absence from many examples.
 However, a few do retain the exhaust stubs as seen at the right, but the flywheel shape remains a mystery.
-No images of the original 1.3 Marine were published back in the day, nor are we aware of any currently-available images.
-Can any kind reader help with a photo of an authentic Mills Marine example?
+Jon Fletcher had an original Mills instruction leaflet which recommended a 4½ ounce flywheel having a diameter of 1¾ inches and a thickness of 7/16 inches for the Mills 1.3.
+Presumably the original 1.3 Marine models were equipped accordingly.
+No images of the original 1.3 Marine as supplied were published back in the day, nor are we aware of any currently-available images.
+Can any kind reader help with a photo of an authentic original Mills Marine example?
 The one remaining question is whether or not the original Mills 1.3 Marine model was supplied with a water-cooled jacket.
 It appears significant in that regard to note that the December 1948 Mills Bros. advert referred to the Marine model as being supplied “complete with exhaust stubs and flywheel” – no mention of a water-cooled jacket.
 If one had been included, surely it would have been mentioned?
+The fact that the air-cooling jacket was modified as described earlier implies that these modified jackets were standard equipment as supplied.
 The clincher seems to me to be the fact that the Henry J. Nicholls advertising categorized the engine as being “suitable for boats or cars”.
 Air cooling is clearly implied here.
 No surviving aluminium-case examples with water-cooled jackets are reported.
-Mills 1.3 development insights The Mills 1.3 Mk.
-2 aero model has a deck height which is around 3 mm lower than that of the Mk.
-1. Its connecting rod and piston skirt are also shorter by that amount.
-To preserve the original intake timing, its cylinder induction port is placed higher (in Mk.
-2 Series 1 form) than in the Mk.
-1. The Mk.
-2 Series 1’s improved power output came from increased primary compression, lighter reciprocating mass and a stiffer conrod.
-Ending a product run is seldom neat ‘n tidy, and I assume that an excess inventory of unused aluminium 1.3 Mk.
-1 crankcases was a key driver for the production of the marine engine.
-Remember that Mills cylinders and pistons were accurately finished, but not to a precise size, hence requiring selective fitting of parts to arrive at a good match.
-Even so, the inevitable small variations are largely responsible for the observed performance differences between examples of the same Mills model.
-It doesn’t take much imagination to suppose that suitable pistons were running out and that the assembler used the new, shorter pistons to complete the last few marine 1.3’s.
+Mills 1.3 development insights

 Descriptions of Ripmax Models